 Statements gathered in exit surveys and follow-up interviews demonstrate the deep level of impact songwriting had on their wellness.
 They have self-reported benefits like: increased confidence, mental clarity, social awareness, anxiety and anger management, catharsis, self-awareness, personal development, compassion, empathy, general well being, emotional control, and gratitude for having learned healthy tools to express themselves.
-Delivering these programs over six years and in multiple school districts has yielded consistently positive results.
+Delivering these programs over nine years and in multiple school districts has yielded consistently positive results.

 After students write the songs there is an option to go into a recording studio with professional musicians and make a high quality recording of their song.